 Real World Example

 Within this example we can't rely on DHCP traffic to work as per my explanation in my previous blog as broadcasts are typically contained within subnets.
 So in order to resolve this issue you would need to implement IP Helpers.
-And as I mentioned before this is Microsoft's preferred solution.
+This is Microsoft's preferred solution.

 What are IP Helpers?

-So in the example above we could configure our IP Helpers to point to 10.0.10.5 (the DHCP server) and 10.0.10.20 (the SCCM DP server) from the end user device subnet of 10.0.50.x
+So in the example above we could configure our IP Helpers to point to 10.0.10.5 (the DHCP server) and 10.0.10.20 (the SCCM Distribution Point server) from the end user device subnet of 10.0.50.x

 Within a routed environment you always need to ensure that your IP Helpers are set for your DHCP servers and your PXE boot servers in order to build devices successfully.